-In her Chicago debut, composer Sarah Davachi premieres new work for Lampo—a composition for vintage synthesizers, harmonium and two cellos that explores the acoustics of the Stony Island Arts Bank, with a lush, immersive sound to take listeners inward.
+In her Chicago debut, composer Sarah Davachi premieres new work for Lampo—a composition for vintage synthesizers, harmonium and two cellos that explores the acoustics of the Stony Island Arts Bank, with a lush sound to take listeners inward.

-Davachi performs with cellists Fred Lonberg-Holm and Kimberly Sutton, in the middle of Glenn Ligon’s neon installation, A Small Band (2015).
+She performs with cellists Fred Lonberg-Holm and Kimberly Sutton, amid Glenn Ligon’s installation, A Small Band.

 Sarah Davachi (b.1987, Calgary, Canada) is a composer of electronic and electroacoustic music.
 Trained at Mills College, she is engaged in practices of analog synthesis, psychoacoustic manipulations, multi-channel sound diffusion, and studio composition.
 Her compositional projects are primarily concerned with disclosing the antiquated instruments and forgotten sonics of a bygone era in synthesis, with concurrent treatment of acoustic sources—particularly organs, strings and woodwinds.
 Since 2007, she also has worked for the National Music Centre in Canada as a researcher and archivist of their collection of acoustic and electronic keyboard instruments.
 She has held artist residencies at the Banff Centre for Arts; EMS, Stockholm; OBORO, Montreal; and STEIM, Amsterdam.
 Davachi resides between Vancouver and Montreal.